rednblkx/iptvro_v2/README.md

 A `configs` dir will then be created and inside it multiple .json files for each module(provider) where you can input the appropriate credentials.

+### Docker

+Pull the image

+`docker pull ghcr.io/redmusicxd/iptvro_v2:main`

+Run it

+`docker run -it --init -p 8090:3000 -v ./logs:/app/logs -v ./configs:/app/configs ghcr.io/redmusicxd/iptvro_v2:main`

+As the image runs as non-root user (UID 1000, GID 1000), you need to make sure the `configs` and `logs` directories have the right permissions.

+The following command should ensure they have the right permissions

+`chown -R 1000:1000 configs; chown -R 1000:1000 logs`

 ## Permissions

 Deno needs the following permissions to run this project: